erazortt/DoViBaker/README.md

 - `_dovi_static_master_display_max_luminance` the mastering display maximum luminance in nits
 - `_dovi_static_master_display_min_luminance` 10000 times the mastering display minimum luminance in nits

+The static values are non-zero only when available in the DolbyVision substream.

 You can get the current tonemapping value of max-content-light-level by reading the frame property `_dovi_dynamic_max_content_light_level`:
 ```
 ScriptClip("""